rems-project/cn-tutorial/NAMING-CONVENTIONS.md

   type of the `Queue` predicate is also called `Queue`.

-  *Discussion*: There is clearly some potential for confusion, and for this reason Liz prefers using `Queue_at` for the predicate.
+  *Discussion*: There is clearly some potential for confusion, and for this reason Liz prefers using `Queue_at` for the predicate (as does Cole).
 On the other hand hand, types don't take an argument and predicates do, so it's easy to disambiguate.
 We're going with the lighter alternative for the moment.

 ## For existing code